kamperh/eskmeans/readme.md

 Unsupervised acoustic word segmentation and clustering using the embedded segmental K-means (ES-KMeans) algorithm.
 The algorithm is described in:

-- H. Kamper, K. Livescu, and S. J. Goldwater, "An embedded segmental k-means model for unsupervised segmentation and clustering of speech," in *Proc.
+- H. Kamper, K. Livescu, and S. J. Goldwater, "An embedded segmental K-means model for unsupervised segmentation and clustering of speech," in *Proc.
   ASRU*, 2017. [[arXiv](https://arxiv.org/abs/1703.08135)]